RikVN/COPA/README.md

 Each example contains a premise and two possible follow-up sentences.
 The model has to choose the ones which is the most plausible.

-We had the original English data set human-translated to Bulgarian, Macedonian and Turkish and will perform experiments on those languages.
+We had the original English data set human-translated to Bulgarian, Macedonian and Turkish and performed experiments on those languages.

 Our results are available on HuggingFace for [Bulgarian](https://huggingface.co/MaCoCu/XLMR-BERTovski), [Macedonian](https://huggingface.co/MaCoCu/XLMR-BERTovski) and [Turkish](https://huggingface.co/MaCoCu/XLMR-MaCoCu-tr).